 Transportation issues in Connecticut are under continual review by the highest levels of state government.
-The recently released (January 2007) Transportation Strategy Board (TSB) Report outlines the latest recommendations for Connecticut's transportation system.
-The recommendations parallel the goals and policies outlined in the Plan.
+The January 2007 Transportation Strategy Board (TSB) Report is currently undergoing an update to outline the latest recommendations for Connecticut's transportation system.
+We anticipate that the updated recommendations will parallel the goals and policies outlined in the Plan.
 Further legislative review and action will govern the response to the TSB recommendations and guide state policy for the future.

-The SCRCOG encourages the consideration of the needs outlined in this Plan for funding to address the regional transportation needs.
+The SCRCOG encourages the consideration of the needs outlined in this Plan for funding to address the regional transportation policies and goals.